 Letting out a growl at the failure he pushes back against the door once more, his sharingans spinning as they lock more forcefully on the pathway to his home.

 It hurts worse the second time.

-All doors have been shut.
+All doors had been shut.

 The very same that healed him when he was once a young boy with big dreams and bright smiles.

 If he were a lesser man then perhaps the state of inaction would last longer.
 If he were not the man woken from his own flaws by an Uzumaki Child of Prophecy the defaulted hate held for that world beyond the door would rule him.
 If he were anyone other than Uchiha Obito who raised an organization built with shinobi of all nations and wishes.
 Who was once a boy of Konohagakure, with the will of fire burning bright, and with the Fourth as his sensei.
-If he were anyone other than what his life and those experiences to the very end have made him.
+If he were anyone other than what his life and those experiences to the very end had made him.

-The building is a dingy place, connected to an old camera shop that smelled like mold and plastic.
-An older man with lazy eyes and a put-out attitude stared blankly into space from his position at a dirty counter to the back left of the shop.
+The building was a dingy place, connected to an old camera shop that smelled like mold and plastic.
+An older man with lazy eyes and a put-out attitude stared blankly into space from his position at a dirty counter near the back left of the shop.
 His mouth moving as if he were chewing, and as Obito came closer the sound of something wet being mashed between teeth became clear.
 Harsh lines wrinkled his face, and dark skin almost covered sunspots that danced under an emotionlessly hard gaze.

 Reaching the counter the man looked up at him, eyes scanning his figure.